kostas696/ml-zoomcamp/capstone_1/README.md

 ### Dockerfile

-The Dockerfile includes:
+Defines:
 - Base image: `python:3.9-slim`
-- Installation of dependencies
-- Copying project files
-- Setting up environment variables
+- Required dependencies and environment variables.
-- Running the FastAPI service
+- Configuration to serve the FastAPI app.

 ### Kubernetes

-The `kubernetes/` folder contains:
+The `kubernetes/` folder includes:
-- `deployment.yaml`: Configures pods and replicas for the app.
+- Deployment and Service configurations for the app.
-- `service.yaml`: Exposes the app as a LoadBalancer.
 - Prometheus and Grafana configurations.

 ---